mattiacapelli/mattiacapelli/README.md

 ###

-<p align="left">My name is Mattia Capelli and I'm a Junior Developer 💻, from Italy 🍕</p>
+<p align="left">My name is Mattia Capelli and I'm a Junior Developer, from Italy 🍕</p>

 ###